 Charanga enables children to understand musical concepts through a repetition-based approach to learning.
 Learning about the same musical concept through different musical activities enables a more secure, deeper learning and mastery of musical skills.

 Children receive three half term's teaching from the Charanga scheme each year.
-As we operate mixed-age classes, units taught are taken from the mix of year groups within each class, over a two or three year cycle.
+As we operate mixed-age classes, units taught are taken from the mix of year groups within each class, over a three year cycle.

 Due to the repetitive nature of the scheme, units can be delivered as stand-alone units due to the depth of learning and spiral progression methodology.
 Units of work are chosen for classes by looking at the suitability of the main unit song for the age group.

 Children from Y1 to Y6 have the opportunity to learn the ukulele.
 Each year, they receive three half term's teaching from our expert teacher, Mr Tryner.
 Ukulele teaching follows a skills based curriculum.
 Starting points for each year group are cohort specific depending on skills already acquired in previous years, as well as individual needs.
 Yearly, (as well as ongoing) assessments take place to readdress sessions, as and when this is needed.
 A year's teaching will be covered over two years.

-Each unit of the children's learning focusses on the key elements of music:
+Each unit of the children's learning focusses on key elements of music: